furacca/cuterle/README.md

 **MEDIUM PRIORITY**
 - Use some nice color to draw the domains (same domain, same color)
+- Change the way to write down the domains's name (label with the same color of the domain)

 **OTHER**
-- Possibily of choice for the name of sequences in fasta output
+- Possibily of choice for the name's format of sequences in fasta output
 - Possibily of choice for the order of domain (decrescent order for number of domain or for the id?)
 - Choice the domain of interest to be saved in the output file
 - Print max 10 item from the files' list in the folder